MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/apac-idn-invoicing.md

     - From 000-21.00000021 through 000-21.00000029
     - From 000-21.00000041 through 000-21.00000100

-2. Create number sequence groups for all the number sequences that you just created, and then assign those number sequences to the groups.
+2. Create number sequence groups for all the number sequences that you just created, and assign those number sequences to the groups.
-3. Create additional number sequence groups for each customer that numbers must be allocated to.
+3. Create additional number sequence groups for each customer that the numbers must be allocated to.
 4. Update the customer records with the new number sequence groups.
 Number sequences aren't required in the customer record.
 5. Create chronological number sequence groups.
 For the period (Q3), there are five lines (records): two for customer 1, two for customer 2, and one for the remaining number intervals.